thhapke/di_replication/README.md

 ```

-and written an operator that is generating test tables with the only parameters
+and written an operator that is generating test tables with the parameters

 * number of rows
 * offset of the incremental numbers in the "INT_NUM" column.

-With this simple structure and the comparison of the number of lines of the replicated csv-file and the sum of the "INT_NUM" columns I could verify the correctness of the replication.
+With this the validation is quite easy, just the comparison of the number of lines of the replicated csv-file and the sum of the "INT_NUM" columns.

 ![gentable](./images/gentest-graph.png)
 ![gentable](./images/verification.png)

 The test table generation and verification still needs some manual steps.
 For a systematic test scenario some more automation might be needed.

+A pipeline crash have I simulated by randomly stop a pipeline and restart it.

 ## Performance